apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   a1.sources.r1.bind = 0.0.0.0
   a1.sources.r1.port = 4141

-Example of ipFilter.rules
+Example of ipFilterRules

-ipFilter.rules defines N netty ipFilters separated by a comma a pattern rule must be in this format.
+ipFilterRules defines N netty ipFilters separated by a comma a pattern rule must be in this format.

 <'allow' or deny>:<'ip' or 'name' for computer name>:<pattern>
 or
 allow/deny:ip/name:pattern

-example: ipFilter.rules=allow:ip:127.*,allow:name:localhost,deny:ip:*
+example: ipFilterRules=allow:ip:127.*,allow:name:localhost,deny:ip:*

 Note that the first rule to match will apply as the example below shows from a client on the localhost